mwestra88-stack/UdacityBananasProject/README.md

 Then, place the file in the `p1_navigation/` folder in the course GitHub repository, and unzip (or decompress) the file.

 ## 3. Training the agent
+The agent can be trained, and the final resulting agent can be viewed by running all the code in `Navigation.ipynb`.
+The sections below explain the contents of this notebook.

 ### 3.1 Running the training script
 The agent is trained directly from a Jupyter Notebook using the following workflow.